-- F. Specific to developable areas. - General. - a.
-Off-street parking or loading area shall not be used for the repair, or dismantling of any vehicle or equipment, or for storage of materials or supplies, except when located within an enclosed garage. - b.
-No surface parking area shall be larger than 1.5 acres unless separated by a thoroughfare, lane, alley, or building. - Porous paving materials are encouraged in order to increase stormwater infiltration on site. - 2.
+- a.
+Off-street parking or loading area shall not be used for the repair, or dismantling of any vehicle or equipment, or for storage of materials or supplies, except when located within an enclosed garage. - No surface parking area shall be b. larger than 1.5 acres unless separated by a thoroughfare, lane, alley, or building.

+- Porous paving materials C. are encouraged in order to increase stormwater infiltration on site. - 2.
 Parking decks and structures. - a.
 Parking decks adjacent to a thoroughfare shall be continuously lined for their entire width and height by occupiable space with a depth of at least 30 feet.
-Occupiable space shall not include parking, storage, mechanical areas, or digital equipment. - b.
-Parking decks shall be constructed to conceal vehicles. - Parking decks shall have the appearance of a horizontally storied building from any adjacent thoroughfare. - d.
+Occupiable space shall not include parking, storage, mechanical areas, or digital equipment. - Parking decks shall be constructed b. to conceal vehicles. - Parking decks shall have the c. appearance of a horizontally storied from any building adjacent thoroughfare. - d.
 Parking decks shall include architectural detailing and finish compatible with surrounding buildings. - 3.
 Site design. - a.
-Off-street parking spaces shall be located with sufficient room for safe and convenient parking without infringing on any public

-- thoroughfare, open space, or sidewalk. - Parking areas on adjoining lots may share curb cuts, driveways, and parking spaces subject to a recorded covenant running with the property on which the facilities are located. - c.
-All parking lots and parking decks shall provide pedestrian walkways to connect parking spaces to adjacent sidewalks, open spaces, and building entrances.
+Off-street parking spaces shall be located with sufficient room for safe and convenient parking without infringing any on public thoroughfare, open space, or sidewalk. - Parking areas on adjoining lots may b. share curb cuts, driveways, and parking spaces subject to a recorded covenant running with the property on which the facilities are located. - All parking lots and parking decks shall provide pedestrian walkways to connect parking spaces to adjacent sidewalks, open spaces, and building entrances.
 These walkways shall be five feet wide in parking lots or decks with fewer than 120 spaces, and eight feet wide in parking lots and decks with 120 or more spaces.
-Walkway pavements shall be differentiated from parking area pavement with a change in surface texture, material, style, and/or color. - d.
+Walkway pavements shall be differentiated from parking area pavement with a change in surface texture, material, style, and/or color.

+- d.
 On lots where the principal use is a parking lot, passenger car rental uses, or motor vehicle sales use, no more than 40 percent of the total area used for parking lots shall be impervious pavement. - 4.
 Landscaping and screening. - a.
 When surface parking abuts a thoroughfare right-of-way: - A street screen shall screen the parking area, at a minimum height of two feet and a maximum height of three feet; or - ii.
 A minimum four-foot-wide landscape area shall screen the parking area.
-Within the landscape area, a continuous planting of evergreen shrubs is to be installed at a minimum height of two feet and maintained to a maximum height of four feet.
+Within the landscape area, a continuous planting of evergreen shrubs is to be installed at a minimum height of two feet and maintained to a maximum height of four feet. - b.
+Parking lots shall provide minimum ten-foot-wide landscape islands at the end of each parking bay.
+Such islands shall have a minimum of one tree with a planting area a minimum area of 50 square feet and a minimum width of five feet and shall be planted or covered with other landscape materials.